-This bill amends and reenacts several sections of Louisiana's Revised Statutes related to the leasing of state property for energy-related purposes, specifically under the authority of the State Mineral and Energy Board.
-Key changes include the expansion of the board's leasing authority to include not only minerals, oil, and gas but also alternative energy sources.
-The bill introduces new provisions regarding lease payments, classifying them as a tax for federal estate law purposes, and increases application fees from $400 to $600.
-It also establishes a maximum acreage limit for mineral leases at 5,000 acres, with specific provisions for wind and solar energy leases, and mandates that all leases include minimum royalty clauses and security interests.
+This bill amends and reenacts several sections of Louisiana's Revised Statutes related to the leasing of state property for energy-related purposes, specifically under the jurisdiction of the State Mineral and Energy Board.
+Key changes include the board's authority to lease state lands for the development and production of minerals, oil, gas, and alternative energy sources, as well as the classification of lease payments as a tax for federal estate law purposes.
+The bill also increases application fees from $400 to $600, establishes a maximum acreage limit of 5,000 acres for mineral leases (with specific provisions for wind and solar energy), and introduces minimum royalty requirements and security clauses in leases.

 Statutes affected: